zicht/z/res/doc/FAQ.md

 no tasks or configuration is done.
 This is all done through the usage of plugins.
 You can find documentation on the plugins separately.

-A sane setup for z would be as follows:
+A sane deployment setup for z would be as follows:

 ```
 plugins: ['deploy', 'svn', 'rsync']